Amazing forests and woodlands in the UK

 Ashdown Forest, Sussex

 Ashdown Forest is an enchanting landscape in Sussex, famed as the inspiration behind Hundred Acre Wood and the magical tales of Winnie The Pooh.
-A.A Milne lived on the edge of the forest with his son, Christopher Robin, where their imagination flourished and the stories were born.
-Today, you can follow in their footsteps, exploring beloved spots such as the Heffalump Trap and the legendary Pooh Sticks bridge.
+A.A Milne lived on the edge of the forest with his son, Christopher Robin, where their imagination flourished and their beloved stories were born.
+Today, you can follow in their footsteps, exploring spots such as the Heffalump Trap and the legendary Pooh Sticks bridge.
 The forest is a gorgeous location for walking and wildlife-spotting too, with 6,500 acres and 10 different walking routes to explore.
 And if you’re visiting in the summer months, the landscape will be awash with breathtaking purple thanks to Ashdown Forest’s large areas of rare heathland – it’s a truly magical sight to behold.

 Grizedale Forest, Lake District